-(vi) Legislative members of the task force shall travel expenses in accordance with RCW reimbursed for 44.04.120
+(vi) Legislative members of the task force shall be reimbursed for travel expenses in accordance with RCW 44.04.120.

-(vii) The expenses of the task force shall be paid jointly by senate and the house of representatives. expenditures are subject to approval by the senate facilities and operations committee and the house of representatives executive rules committees, or their successor committees.
+(vii) The expenses of the task force shall be paid jointly by the senate and the house of representatives.
+Task force expenditures are subject to approval by the senate facilities and operations committee and the house of representatives executive rules committees, or their successor committees.